-- (1) Represents the underwriting discount with respect to the shares of our common stock sold by us in this offering. - (2) The expenses of this offering payable by us are estimated to be approximately \$600,000.
-If the underwriters exercise their overallotment option in full, the offering expenses borne by our common stockholders (as a percentage of the offering price) will be approximately 0.89%. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
-The base management fee portion of our "management fees" reflected in the table above is 2.49%, which is calculated based on our net assets (rather than our gross assets).
-Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes.
-Our investment adviser permanently waived the portion of the base management fee attributable to cash and cash equivalents as of the end of each quarter beginning March 31, 2010.
-As a result, our base management fee payable from and after such fiscal quarter will be calculated at an annual rate of 2% of our gross assets, including any investments made with borrowings, but excluding any cash and cash equivalents as of the end of each quarter.
+- (2) The expenses of this offering payable by us are estimated to be approximately \$400,000.
+Because the underwriters may offer the shares from time to time at varying prices, the calculation of the offering expenses, as a percentage of the offering price of shares sold in this offering, is based on \$ per share, the last reported sales price of our common stock on the Nasdaq Global Select Market on January , 2012.
+If the underwriters exercise their option to purchase additional shares in full, the offering expenses borne by our common stockholders (as a percentage of the offering price) will be approximately %. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
+The base management fee portion of our "management fees" reflected in the table above is 3.13%, which is calculated based on our net assets (not adjusted to account for the sale of common stock in this offering), of \$728.6 million (rather than our gross assets, which were approximately \$1.2 billion as of September 30, 2011).
+Our base management fee under the investment advisory agreement is calculated at an annual rate of 2% of our gross assets, which includes borrowings for investment purposes of approximately \$463 million and excludes cash and cash equivalents of approximately \$68 million (neither of which figures have been adjusted to account for the sale of common stock in this offering).